 As my husband and I walked around the Gion district of Kyoto, Japan early one morning, we came upon this colorful couple posing for formal photos.
 There were about four or five people involved with the staging and photography, posing the couple this way and that, fixing creases on the clothes, moving the umbrella slightly to the left, changing the white umbrella to a red one.
 Then it was time for photos of just the young woman by herself, with the husband?, fiance?, boyfriend? hanging out in the background, looking pretty bored.
 I presume this was a special and happy event for the two of them, but neither one cracked a smile the whole time.
 I sure hope they lived happily ever after.

 Ever since I watched the PBS Nature episode about Japanese snow monkeys, I hoped that one day I might be able to see them in person.
-In the winter of 2016 when my husband and I visited japan, we took the opportunity for a visit to Japan’s Snow Monkey Park.
-The experience with the snow monkeys was as engaging and entertaining as anything I could have wished for.
+When I had the chance to visit Japan in winter with my husband, we took the opportunity for a visit the Jigokudani Monkey Park from Tokyo The experience with the snow monkeys was as engaging and entertaining as anything I could have wished for.
 In many ways, it was like looking in a mirror.

 Miyajima, Japan is most famous for the photos of its floating torii gate.
 But this lovely little island offers up lots of gorgeous scenery, both man made and natural.
-Read on to find out about my experiences as I spent a day in Miyajima.
+Read on to find out about what to do in Miyajima as I spent a day exploring its photogenic treasures.

 With the beginning of a new year comes goal setting and resolutions.
 One of my resolutions is to continue to inspire you.
 To that end, I am starting a new series featuring my favorite travel photos combined with my favorite quotes.